Dear all,

 Sandu Popescu, U. Bristol, UK – Quantum paradoxes

-Renato Renner, ETH Zurich, Switzerland – Interpretations of
+Renato Renner, ETH Zurich, Switzerland – Interpretations of quantum theory

 Katja Ried, U. Innsbruck, Austria – Causality